 No one individual grade or even series of grades will keep you out of medical school.
 Often freshman year grades are the lowest due to the difficulty of adjusting to the college environment.
 It is helpful for grades to improve over time.

 If your GPA is too low at graduation you may go back to school as a post baccalaureate student and take upper division or graduate level science classes to demonstrate command of those subjects.
 Other options include making application to off-shore, foreign, or osteopathic medical schools.

-Not unless your grade is below a C- or you feel that you do not understand the subject matter.
+It is not advisable unless your grade is a C- or below.
+Medical schools do not accept a grade of C- or below in required courses.
 If you do retake a class both grades will appear on your transcript.
 Medical schools recommend that instead of repeating a course you take upper division science courses in the same area to increase your knowledge and boost your GPA.

 The science GPA on your application for medical school (AMCAS) is called BCPM.
 The initials stand for biology, chemistry, physics, and math.
 However, many of our science classes fit into their designation.
-Sports medicine and psychology classes that have a lab and are hard science classes also count.
+Sports medicine and psychology classes that have a lab and are hard science classes also count as biology classes.
 Your major GPA is very similar to your science GPA if you are a biology, chemistry, or sports medicine major.